Anonym0usLemon/job-board/README.md

 ### Search Functionality
 Users can search for specific job listings by name and location
 ### Secure Coding Practices
-Routes and inputs have been hardened against injection attacks
+URL Routes and form inputs have been hardened against injection attacks